Most Terrier breeds have been bred for centuries across England and Scotland.

 Often called the Jack Chi or Jackahuahua, the Jack Russell Terrier Chihuahua cross is a small hybrid dog.

-Between 10 and 15 inches tall, the Jack Chi is a perfect companion for those looking for a small yet feisty canine.
+Between 10 and 15 inches tall, the Jack Chi is a perfect companion for those looking for a small yet feisty canine and one of the smallest Terrier cross dogs.

 Jack Chis tend to take the best elements from both of their parents: